 I’ve been trying different methods and in my opinion deleting “Website” field from WordPress comments works best.
 If there is no link option in the comments section, a lot of spammers won’t post anything at all.

 Here is the trick how to remove the field: Add the code below in your Functions.php file and you’re done.add_filter(‘comment_form_default_fields’, ‘url_filtered’);

 The bigger your audience and traffic grows, the more you’re going to get spammy comments and at one point your quality comments get lost between them.
 So, there are some things you could do to prevent that.
 First, install the necessary plugins.
 Secondly, remove the “Website” field from the comments section and a lot of spammers won’t bother you anymore.
 This is how I’ve survived and managed to handle the spam stream.

 I’ve done quite a lot of research on that topic and Disqus seems to be another good commenting platform for blogs and websites.
 Some old school guys only optimize WordPress settings and they say they have managed to keep their blogs free of spam comments.
 I’m probably going to write a post about that in the near future.

-Update November, 2014: I’m now using the WordPress plugin Anti-spam cleantalk.
+Update November, 2014: I’m now using the WordPress plugin named Anti-spam cleantalk.
 I have to say that I’m pretty much blown away by this.
-It works brilliantly and 98% of the spam comments gets automatically blocked.
+It works brilliantly and 98% of the spam comments get automatically blocked.
 It costs $8 per year, but you don’t need to spend hours to moderate spam comments out of real comments.
 They also run a free trial of 14 days so I highly suggest you to give it a try.